eponraj27392/Wikipedia_Data-Science-Challenge/README.md

 A comprehensive Exploratory Data Analysis for the Wikepedia Stream data with tidy ``python`` using a nice visualization library ``plotly``.

-For this analysis, I have used the given challenge data downloaded from [Wetransfer](https://we.tl/t-jtMv3FS1rI)
+For this analysis, I have used the given challenge data downloaded as json from Wiki API.
+(Just a sample data for understanding)

 The data contains ``73565 rows & 38 columns`` of wikipedia API stream data ``between 17:11 till 18: 13 on Jan 21, 2021``.

-I explored **13 important topics** which satisfy the challenge requirements and also additional topics which explains the data a visual manner.
+I explored **13 important topics** which will be the starting point in understanding the dataset

-Refer to  **Exxeta_DataScienceChallenge.ipynb**
+Refer to  **DataScienceExploration.ipynb**

 *Note* :

-Since I have used Google Colab for my analysis, if you are using Jupyter Notebook, kindly chnage the file path parameters.
+Since I have used Google Colab for my analysis, if you are using Jupyter Notebook, kindly change the file path parameters.

 ## Streaming Live Data from API

-As the challenge required to stream the wiki edit data using an API, I used SQLite3 to stream all the data into a data base.
+To stream the wiki edit data using an API, I used SQLite3 to stream all the data into a data base.

 For more information about SQLite3, refer [SQLite3](https://docs.python.org/3/library/sqlite3.html)